mahouboy23/IB-notes/Notes week 5.md

 - Indonesia started the non-aligned movement
 - They are trying to de-dollarize global economy
 - They have 54% of world population in the world
+- GDP represents 42% of the world economy